-Stitch Fix, Inc. (NASDAQ:SFIX) was in 28 hedge funds' portfolios at the end of June.
-SFIX shareholders have witnessed an increase in hedge fund interest recently.
+Stitch Fix, Inc. (NASDAQ:SFIX) was in 28 hedge funds' portfolios at the end of the second quarter of 2019.
+SFIX has experienced an increase in hedge fund interest in recent months.
 There were 27 hedge funds in our database with SFIX positions at the end of the previous quarter.
 Our calculations also showed that SFIX isn't among the 30 most popular stocks among hedge funds (view the video below).
 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-According to most stock holders, hedge funds are assumed to be underperforming, outdated financial tools of years past.
-While there are greater than 8000 funds in operation at present, Our experts choose to focus on the elite of this group, around 750 funds.
-These investment experts command most of the hedge fund industry's total asset base, and by keeping track of their unrivaled stock picks, Insider Monkey has come up with various investment strategies that have historically defeated the S&P 500 index.
-Insider Monkey's flagship hedge fund strategy beat the S&P 500 index by around 5 percentage points a year since its inception in May 2014.
+If you'd ask most investors, hedge funds are assumed to be unimportant, outdated investment tools of the past.
+While there are more than 8000 funds trading at present, Our researchers hone in on the aristocrats of this club, approximately 750 funds.
+These hedge fund managers orchestrate the majority of the smart money's total capital, and by paying attention to their finest equity investments, Insider Monkey has determined a number of investment strategies that have historically outperformed Mr. Market.
+Insider Monkey's flagship hedge fund strategy beat the S&P 500 index by around 5 percentage points per annum since its inception in May 2014.
 We were able to generate large returns even by identifying short candidates.
 Our portfolio of short stocks lost 25.7% since February 2017 (through September 30th) even though the market was up more than 33% during the same period.
 We just shared a list of 10 short targets in our latest quarterly update .

 Unlike former hedge manager, Dr. Steve Sjuggerud, who is convinced Dow will soar past 40000, our long-short investment strategy doesn't rely on bull markets to deliver double digit returns.
 We only rely on hedge fund buy/sell signals.
-Let's check out the new hedge fund action surrounding Stitch Fix, Inc. (NASDAQ:SFIX).
+Let's take a look at the latest hedge fund action regarding Stitch Fix, Inc. (NASDAQ:SFIX).

 How have hedgies been trading Stitch Fix, Inc. (NASDAQ:SFIX)?

-As one would reasonably expect, some big names have been driving this bullishness.
-Miller Value Partners, managed by Bill Miller, initiated the largest position in Stitch Fix, Inc. (NASDAQ:SFIX).
+As industrywide interest jumped, key hedge funds were leading the bulls' herd.
+Miller Value Partners, managed by Bill Miller, created the most valuable position in Stitch Fix, Inc. (NASDAQ:SFIX).
 Miller Value Partners had $28 million invested in the company at the end of the quarter.
 James Woodson Davis's Woodson Capital Management also initiated a $25.9 million position during the quarter.
-The other funds with new positions in the stock are Bijan Modanlou, Joseph Bou-Saba, and Jayaveera Kodali's Alta Park Capital, Principal Global Investors's Columbus Circle Investors, and Dipak Patel's Alight Capital.
+The following funds were also among the new SFIX investors: Bijan Modanlou, Joseph Bou-Saba, and Jayaveera Kodali's Alta Park Capital, Principal Global Investors's Columbus Circle Investors, and Dipak Patel's Alight Capital.

-Let's also examine hedge fund activity in other stocks - not necessarily in the same industry as Stitch Fix, Inc. (NASDAQ:SFIX) but similarly valued.
-We will take a look at Fox Factory Holding Corp (NASDAQ:FOXF), The Descartes Systems Group Inc (NASDAQ:DSGX), Black Stone Minerals LP (NYSE:BSM), and Neogen Corporation (NASDAQ:NEOG).
+Let's go over hedge fund activity in other stocks - not necessarily in the same industry as Stitch Fix, Inc. (NASDAQ:SFIX) but similarly valued.
+These stocks are Fox Factory Holding Corp (NASDAQ:FOXF), The Descartes Systems Group Inc (NASDAQ:DSGX), Black Stone Minerals LP (NYSE:BSM), and Neogen Corporation (NASDAQ:NEOG).
 This group of stocks' market values match SFIX's market value.